-The bare metal cloud market was valued at USD 1.75 billion in 2019 and expected to reach USD 10.56 billion by 2025, at a CAGR of 35% over the forecast period 2020 - 2025.
+The bare metal cloud market is expected to register a CAGR of 38.5% over the forecast period 2021 - 2026.
 Although the bare-metal cloud is not virtualized, it can still be delivered via a cloud-like service model.
 The bare metal cloud technology has emerged out to be an effective medium for high-performance applications by combining cloud hosting with bare metal servers.

 The growing number of data centers, growth in colocation services, and the surge in cloud computing across the globe are motivating businesses to invest in bare metal cloud services.
 Cloud computing services are majorly attracting investment in the studied market, as data storage servers and existing computing hardware are components of a remotely provisioned service for users.

 IT and telecom industries are moving away from managing and owning IT infrastructure.
 Many of the enterprises have started shifting away from servers towards cloud-based subscription services.
 As the cloud continues to be one of the fastest-growing areas of technology, space for the bare metal cloud market will also develop.